techbrett/OfficeDocs-SkypeForBusiness/Teams/tmr-meeting-recording-change.md

 ### Shared account scheduled meetings

-For **shared accounts scheduled meetings**, if the shared account has a OneDrive, the recording is uploaded there.
-However, since shared accounts typically don’t have a OneDrive, the recordings are uploaded to the co-organizer’s or recording initiator's OneDrive instead.
+For **shared mailbox scheduled meetings**, the shared mailbox is considered the organizer.
+If the shared account has a OneDrive, the recording is uploaded there.
+However, since shared mailbox typically don’t have a OneDrive, the recordings are uploaded to the co-organizer’s or recording initiator's OneDrive instead.
 To understand what happens if an organizer doesn't have a OneDrive account, see the **Recording storage for organizers without OneDrive accounts** section in this article.

-For details on shared accounts, see [About shared mailboxes - Microsoft 365 admin](/microsoft-365/admin/email/about-shared-mailboxes).
+For details on shared mailbox, see [About shared mailboxes - Microsoft 365 admin](/microsoft-365/admin/email/about-shared-mailboxes).

+> [!NOTE]
+> For shared mailbox scheduled meeting, since the shared mailbox is organizer, its CsTeamsRecordingRolloutPolicy is checked, rather than that of the delegate member.
+Typically, shared mailboxes do not have a license, so they follow the global identity's policy.
+Shared mailbox can only be assigned with custom teams meeting policy if it is assigned with teams license.

 ### Microsoft Teams Rooms meetings